George Chaponda

 George Tapatula Chaponda (born 1 November 1942) is a Malawian diplomat and politician who served as a minister in the Cabinet of Malawi between 2004 and 2017, and who has served as Leader of the Opposition in the National Assembly of Malawi since 2024.
 He is a founding member of the Democratic Progressive Party (DPP) and is a DPP Member of Parliament from Mulanje district in southern Malawi.
-He is currently the incumbent Minister of Foreign Affairs.
+He became the Minister of Foreign Affairs in 2025.

 Early life

 Born in Chonde Village, Mulanje District, Chaponda studied at the University of Delhi from 1963 to 1968 where he received degrees in history and political science.
 He studied law at the University of Zambia from 1976 to 1979 and at Yale University from 1980 to 1984.
 He was admitted to the bar in 1980.